codacy/docs/docs/organizations/managing-people.md

 ## Removing people from your organization {: id="removing-people"}

-Members of an organization on Codacy can remove themselves from the organization, and organization owners can also remove other members or committers.
+Members of an organization on Codacy can remove themselves from the organization, and organization owners can also remove other members and committers.

 When a member or committer leaves an organization: